Histories make men wise; poets, witty; the mathematics, subtle; natural philosophy, deep; moral, grave; logic and

 Students should be able to comfortably read around 30 pages per week and have strong grammar skills.
 Students should be reading and writing at the high school level.
 They should also have an interest in current affairs or be willing to develop one.
 Above all, they must be willing to prepare and give speeches in the classroom.
 4-5 short analysis or argumentative papers will be assigned.
-There will be a short quiz each week, but the bulk of the grade will come from the speeches and the papers.
+There will be a short quiz each week, but the bulk of the grade will come from speeches and the papers.
 Students must have a headset microphone.

 Classical Rhetoric for the Modern Student 4th edition.
 Edward P.J.
 Corbett and Robert J. Connors 978-0195115420 (It’s an older book so please look to buy used or rent.)

 Learners must take notes during the live session and while reading assigned passages.
 Learners should keep an organized notebook and recopy class notes after each session.